loglib/loglib/README.md

 > NOTE: currently you can't use loglib server or dashboard in other frameworks other than next js or react but you can attach the dashboard on astro since you can use react in astro and we'll provide astro server soon.
 And you can always deploy a new next js project separated from your main project and use it as a dashboard and a server.
 See the example folder for more.

 ### Server

 > we currently only support prisma and supabase adapters but more adapters are on the way.

 #### app route

-put this code in `src/app/loglib/api/route.ts` I know the route isn't ideal if you want to change it something else just put `LOGLIB_URL` in your env file with the whole url path.
+put this code in `src/app/loglib/api/route.ts` I know the route isn't ideal if you want to change it something else just put `LOGLIB_URL` in your env file with the full url path.

 ```js
 import { createServerRoutes } from "@loglib/next"